 On December 27, 2020, the Coronavirus Response and Relief Supplemental Appropriations Act of 2021 (CRRSAA) was signed into law.
 The regional share of CRRSAA funding to the RTA and Service Boards was \$486 million.
-CTA has been allocated approximately \$361.3 million in CRRSAA funding and the application is in progress as of April 29, 2021.
+CTA has been allocated approximately \$361.3 million in CRRSAA funding.